Summary of — Clean Code by Robert C Martin — Part 2: Meaningful Names

 Complex decimalPoint = Complex.FromDecimalNumbers(30); is better than writing

 Don’t try to be cute while naming

-You must never use a slang in a variable name.
-Your sense of humour may not be understood to everyone.
+You must never use slang in a variable name.
+Your sense of humor may not be understood by everyone.

 Pick one word per concept